mirage335-special/kit-researchEngine/_ref/DUBIOUS-speculativePrompts/codex-shell.md

 # Documentation - MultiThreading

-Please explain from the intended flow of action functions where processing of this code begins, Inter-Process-Communication:
+Please tabulate, preferably in well organized tables, readable at a glance instead of prose, from the intended flow of action functions where processing of this code begins, Inter-Process-Communication:

 - Inter-Process-Communication mechanisms.